wallacemaxters/testudo/README.md

 # Testudo

-The Testudo (joke with "big forehead" in portuguese) is a generator for common TestCases in Laravel.
+The Testudo (joke with "big forehead" in portuguese) is a code generator for common TestCases in Laravel.

 ## Install